 For whatever reason, green powered and spoke to machines.
-And as a machinist, I was meant to command machines, in this case a fabricator at the factory, to create whatever was shown on the blueprint.
+And as a machinist, I was meant to command machines.
+Here at the factory, it was my job to command the fabricator to create whatever was on the blueprint.

 I stuck my finger in the fabricator’s user port and pushed green light into the machine.
 It hummed as the sunsink within spun, as if the rhythm of my light and its spin were in concert.

-A command console appeared in my mind’s eye.
+A command terminal appeared in my mind’s eye.

 I began the usual cycle to check for errors and ensure the machine was in good enough order to begin fabrication.

-The conveyer belt began moving.
+The conveyor belt began moving.
 The clinks and clanks and grmmm sounded normal enough.

 Was there a more boring job in the world?
 I often wondered how people in Karsha or Majapahit or Zerastra or Demak or any other country earned a living.
 Was it as dull and hollow and pointless as this?

 I often fantasized about a machine that could queue more than one item at a time; it would make my job so much easier.
-Having to reinput these commands every — single — time was agony.
+Having to reinput these commands every… single… time was agony.
 The fact that there was a command to queue more than one meant it was possible, but I also had to operate the machine at its slowest speed because it wasn’t in good shape and needed a careful hand.
-If I damaged the machine…well, I was worth less than it, so I’d be beheaded.
+If I damaged the machine… well, I was worth less than it, so they’d behead me.

 Around me in the room, workers made the other parts of the cannon.
-Gears grinded, smoke belched, and conveyers hissed.
-The new guy behind me, I think his name was Kirat, whistled and it was pleasant enough amid all the cacophony.
+Gears grinded, smoke belched, and conveyors hissed.
+The new guy behind me — I think his name was Kirat — was whistling, and it was pleasant enough amid all the cacophony.
 He fabricated cannon knobs, which conductors would grip to move their light into the cannon.
 Across the room, I eyed Parvin, who wore an eye patch, owned a deck of cards, and could hold his beer.
 He made reinforcement rings, which kept cannons from exploding as light beams passed through them.

 Afterward, these and other parts would be assembled by hand because the machine that used to do it had caught fire a few days ago.
 The Big Beast, we called that machine — not the most creative name, but it was fitting.
 The thing loomed five times larger than my fabricator; only the best conductors could operate it, given its complicated and sensitive commands.
 Now it remained empty — almost ghostly — right next to my machine.

 I inspected the muzzle swell I’d fabricated.
 Looked exactly like the hundreds I’d made these past few weeks.
 I carried it into the back room where we stockpiled the parts.
 It was the first part anyone had made today, so the room was bare.
-I took a breath and enjoyed a brief sense of aloneness.
+I took a breath and enjoyed a brief respite.